 He received the President's Award, Pennsylvania Trial Lawyers Association in 1991, and the Academy of Trial Lawyers of Allegheny County award in 1993.
+He served on the Pennsylvania Judicial Conduct Board 2001-2005 and presently serves on the Court of Judicial Discipline.

-He maintained a private law practice, 1966-81, was elected district justice, 1970-81; elected judge, Allegheny County Court of Common Pleas, 1981 and re-elected in 1991; and was the administrative judge, civil division, Allegheny County Court of Common Pleas, 1990-97.
+He maintained a private law practice, 1966-81, was elected district justice, 1970-81; elected judge, Allegheny County Court of Common Pleas, 1981 where he served in the Family, Criminal and Civil divisions.
+He was re-elected in 1991; and was the administrative judge, Civil division, Allegheny County Court of Common Pleas, 1990-97.
 In November 1997, he was elected to the Superior Court.